Raising Women’s Self-esteem

 Confidence from within

 Gaining power and confidence from within is a solid foundation for self-esteem that is not based on circumstances or approval from others.
-A woman radiating inner power is nourishing to herself and her environment and naturally commands admiration and respect.
-Changing the way we feel about ourselves through the direct experience of our inner being is a subtle, effective way to change how others perceive us.
+And yet, changing the way we feel about ourselves through the direct experience of our inner being is also a subtle, effective way to change how others perceive us.